Jessica-ovabor/JessiScissor/README.md

 ---

 <!-- About the Tool -->
-## About Scissor
+## About Cutit

+Cutit as the name implies is a url shortener shortener tool that combine the literal meanin of `cut` and `it` whuch represent a user url.

-Scissor is a simple tool which makes URLs as short as possible, as "brief is the new black" in the age of social media.
+it is a simple tool which makes URLs as short as possible, as "brief is the new oil" in the age of social media.

-Scissor converts long URLs into easily sharable QR codes and short, customizable links.
+Cutit converts long URLs into easily sharable QR codes and short, customizable links.

-This tool was built as a capstone project by <a href="https://www.github.com/Ze-Austin">Ze Austin</a>, a Backend Engineering student at <a href="https://altschoolafrica.com/schools/engineering">AltSchool Africa</a> who's learning to create magic with Python.
+Cutit is looking forward to shortening links with no payment attached

 <p align="right"><a href="#readme-top">back to top</a></p>